openstax/napkin-notes/kevin/demo_script_updates.md

 For example, `Ecosystems` could be imported in parallel.  `Tasks` could be published and/or worked in parallel if `Timecop` allows it.
 Some adjustments to `Tutor` might be needed to fully realize this.

+## Split Script into 'Step Generation' and 'Step Exercution' Phases?

+(This is super hot-off-the-press, but...)

+It seems like it'd be a lot easier to test the `demo` script if we could separate what the setup code does
+(content `.yml` into `Tutor` actions) from what the action code does
+(execute `Tutor` actions).

+If we combined this with Parallelization of Tasks, we could see a significant speed improvement.

 ## Test Coverage

 Maybe we should test all this stuff?